-- (1) A reference tariff variation mechanism may provide for variation of a reference tariff: - (a) in accordance with a schedule of fixed tariffs; or - (b) in accordance with a formula set out in the access arrangement; or - (c) as a result of a cost pass through for a defined event (such as a cost pass through for a particular tax); or - (d) by the combined operation of 2 or more or the above. - (2) A formula for variation of a reference tariff may (for example) provide for: - (a) variable caps on the revenue to be derived from a particular combination of reference services; or - (b) tariff basket price control; or - (c) revenue yield control; or - (d) a combination of all or any of the above. - (3) In deciding whether a particular reference tariff variation mechanism is appropriate to a particular access arrangement, the AER must have regard to: - (a) the need for efficient tariff structures; and - (b) the possible effects of the reference tariff variation mechanism on administrative costs of the AER, the service provider, and users or potential users; and - (c) the regulatory arrangements (if any) applicable to the relevant reference services before the commencement of the proposed reference tariff variation mechanism; and
+- (1) A reference tariff variation mechanism may provide for variation of a reference tariff: - (a) in accordance with a schedule of fixed tariffs; or - (b) in accordance with a formula set out in the access arrangement; or - (c) as a result of a cost pass through for a defined event (such as a cost pass through for a particular tax); or - (c1) as a result of the application of a portion of the revenue generated from the sale of rebateable services to reduce the reference tariff as contemplated under rule 93(3); or - (d) by the combined operation of 2 or more or the above. - (2) A formula for variation of a reference tariff may (for example) provide for: - (a) variable caps on the revenue to be derived from a particular combination of reference services; or - (b) tariff basket price control; or - (c) revenue yield control; or - (d) a combination of all or any of the above. - (3) In deciding whether a particular reference tariff variation mechanism is appropriate to a particular access arrangement, the AER must have regard to: - (a) the need for efficient tariff structures; and - (b) the possible effects of the reference tariff variation mechanism on administrative costs of the AER, the service provider, and users or potential users; and - (c) the regulatory arrangements (if any) applicable to the relevant reference services before the commencement of the proposed reference tariff variation mechanism; and - (d) the desirability of consistency between regulatory arrangements for similar services (both within and beyond the relevant jurisdiction); and - (d1) the risk sharing arrangements implicit in the access arrangement; and - (e) any other relevant factor. - (4) A reference tariff variation mechanism must give the AER adequate oversight or powers of approval over variation of the reference tariff.

-- (d) the desirability of consistency between regulatory arrangements for similar services (both within and beyond the relevant jurisdiction); and - (e) any other relevant factor. - (4) A reference tariff variation mechanism must give the AER adequate oversight or powers of approval over variation of the reference tariff. - (5) Except as provided by a reference tariff variation mechanism, a reference tariff is not to vary during the course of an access arrangement period.
+(5) Except as provided by a reference tariff variation mechanism, a reference tariff is not to vary during the course of an access arrangement period.